“Nobody Died At Sandy Hook”

 “And the idea of Kaitlyn Roig and some of these teachers bundling up all their kids into the bathroom and having a few sit on the toilet…I even heard the toilet roll holder, my God, that’s pretty tough to do even for a six year old.
 But what do you think of that?
 That doesn’t make sense to me.” pg.
 115

-But that girl – again, her “littlest” – only sat on the toilet paper dispenser “for a moment” or two while Kaitlyn shuffled the children around:
+But that girl—her littlest, mind you—only sat on the dispenser for “a moment” while Kaitlyn shuffled the children around:

 “At one point, there were 5-6 kids standing on the toilet, all at once, so she could make room, and only one child remained there the whole time”